Frequently Asked Questions

 You are not required to identify yourself, but you will need to provide an address or e-mail address in order for the Commission to provide the copies to you.

-For more information on submitting a public records request click here.
+More information on submitting a public records request can be found in Public Records Requests.

 Ohio Ethics Commission